ERC developer guide¶

 - a service is needed to create ERC for researchers and executes them in a controlled environment

-Why nested containers¶
+Why nested containers?¶

 A user shall have access to the files without starting the runtime container.
 Therefore we have at least two items, so we have a bundle and need an outer container.
 As a bonus, the outer container can immediately be used to make an ERC conform to specific use cases, such as long term archival.
-Also the chosen outer container standard is much older and common than the inner container standard, and thus more likely to exist longer.
+Also the chosen outer container solution (zip, tarball) is much older and common than the inner container standard, and thus more likely to exist longer.

 - during container execution, and substitution, the build in copy-on-write storage only creates copy of files that are changed within the container, thus saving storage capacity